cmdPromptCritical/llm-receipt-extraction-to-db/README.md

-# receipts-to-postgres
+# llm-receipt-extraction-to-db

 This Python script automates the process of extracting transaction data from receipt images using a Large Language Model (LLM) and then uploading the structured data to either a Supabase PostgreSQL database or a NocoDB instance.
-It's designed to help you digitize and organize your physical receipts efficiently.
+It's designed to help digitize and organize physical receipts efficiently.

 ## Features